top of page

 Screenshot 2024-06-05 at 7.18.16 PM.png

-Number one client benefit: Forget the fact that their children's term rider covers kids up to 21, or that they offer a spousal term rider.
-Mutual Trust Life has,
+Number one client benefit: Forget the fact that their children's term rider covers even adult kids (up to age 21 at policy issuance), or that they offer a spousal term

-hands-down, the best Paid-up Additions rider in the industry.
-Considering PUAs are what drive the Infinite banking Concept (aka Be Your Own Banker), this means that, for those who qualify, a whole life policy with Mutual Trust will grow wealth longer than others.
-(Most PUA riders are a "use it or lose it" deal.
-MTL eliminates that--which means people can truly plan for the future.)
+rider.
+Mutual Trust Life has, hands-down, the best Paid-up Additions rider in the industry.
+Considering PUAs are what drive the Infinite banking Concept (aka Be Your Own Banker), this means that, for those who qualify, a whole life policy with Mutual Trust may help you grow wealth longer than others.
+Most PUA riders are a "use it or lose it" deal.
+MTL eliminates that--which means people can get the coverage they need now while truly planning for the future.

 Number one client benefit: Most Accidental Death policies only pay out upon the death of the insured.
 Most Accidental Death & Dismemberment (AD&D) policies cover the insured only if they lose two of the following: feet, hands, or complete loss of sight in the eye(s).
 Gerber's AD&D will pay out half the face amount if